What is the EPCitizen project?

 How does it work?

-From August 30th to October 13th, 2016, Samara is asking YOU to nominate an EPCitizen.
-Submit the story of how this person strengthens their community in big or small ways.
-In October, a jury of prominent Canadians will select shortlists in three age categories (under 18, 18-29, 30+).
-Finally, in January 2017, Rick Mercer will annouce the winners of the Everyday Political Citizen project.
+Through the Fall of 2016, Samara crowdsourced nominations for EPCitizens.
+In November, a jury of prominent Canadians will select shortlists in three age categories (under 18, 18-29, 30+).
+Finally, on December 8th, 2016, Rick Mercer will annouce the winners of the Everyday Political Citizen project.

 Do you know a Hana?
 She’s a young newcomer, advocating on behalf of her peers at her local school board.
 What about someone like Mark?
 He uses creative tools to educate his community about the political process.
 Or another, Sanaa?
 She brings out the people in her community by the hundreds to mobilize around issues they care about.